cosmos/ibc-e2e-docs-example/demo/cosmos-evm/README.md

 ### 1. Services (Docker Compose)

 The eight long-running containers, their host ports, and which services must be healthy before each starts (`depends_on`).
-One attestor process per chain — the binary takes a singular `--chain-type` at startup.
+The two attestor services (`attestor` for Besu, `attestor-cosmos` for Cosmos) each watch a single chain — the binary takes a singular `--chain-type` at startup, so multi-chain support requires multi-process.
+They share a keystore.

 ```mermaid
 graph LR